Eerie Von: Solo

 Eerie Von currently works as a solo performer.
 He released the instrumental album Uneasy Listening in 1996.
 He followed this with two gothic rock albums, 1999s The Blood and the Body and 2004s Bad Dream No.13.
 In 2006, he released the punk rock album That's All There Is.
 The dark country-style album Kinda Country followed in 2009.
 Eerie Von also formed the short-lived blues rock band, Bighouse, along with former Danzig soundman Rick Dittamo.
 Eerie Von has had much underground success with his "Fiend Art", which showcases his disturbing themes on canvas.
 Misery Obscura, a book compiling photographs taken by Eerie Von throughout his career, was released in 2009.
 In January 2010, Eerie Von performed an acoustic set at Generation Records in New York City with Lyle Preslar and Mike D'Antonio in support of Misery Obscura.
 Eerie Von was the co-host for Under the Gun with Candy Gunn, a weekly radio show broadcast on Radio Free Nashville, from its inception in 2012 until July 2013.
 Eerie Von is currently planning to release a new book and documentary, both titled Misery Perfectum, and he is working on a sixth solo album.

+In 2024, Eerie Von released the album Not 4 Nuthin, through Eerie Von Records.
+The album is not available through streaming and can only be purchased in CD format by contacting him directly.